 We work to alleviate the suffering of stray, abandoned, unwanted, and feral cats in Santa Clara County.

-1908 feral cats were released after being spayed/neutered
+2491 feral cats were returned to habitat after being spayed/neutered

 *“Live Release Rate” is the number of live outcomes divided by the number of total outcomes.
 Town Cats is a no-kill organization and we give every cat in our care the time and support they need to find a loving home.
 However, because we take in some very vulnerable and sick cats and kittens—including newborn orphaned kittens—some of the cats in our care do pass away or are humanely euthanized to end suffering due to incurable disease.
 Our live release rate is the number of cats who were adopted, released to their feral colonies after being spayed/neutered or otherwise transferred out alive, divided by the total number of cats adopted/transferred plus any cats who died or were euthanized in our care.